batfish/ansible/README.md

 * **[bf_assert](docs/bf_assert.rst)** - Validate network behavior

-See [docs](docs) for a complete list of modules and [tutorials](tutorials) for end-to-end examples.
+See [docs](docs) for a complete list of modules and their documentation, and [instructions for packaging your network snapshots](https://pybatfish.readthedocs.io/en/latest/notebooks/interacting.html#Packaging-snapshot-data)

 ## Examples
 The example playbook below outlines how to use the `batfish.base` role to extract the list of interfaces for all devices in the network.
+Check out the [tutorials](tutorials) for additional examples.

 ```yaml
 ---